jocelyng012/Python-Project/README.md

   * Practice creating a collection of class
   * Recursive solution of an enumeration problem
-  * Exposure to aliasing issues
+  * Exposure to aliasing issues and mutable data structures

 - Calculator